mozilla/fxa/docs/dev-process.md

 ### Milestones

-When we start working on feature card from Aha, we create a corresponding [milestone in github](https://github.com/mozilla/fxa/milestones) and break down the task into bugs associated with that milestone.
+When we start working on a card from the features board, we create a corresponding [milestone in github](https://github.com/mozilla/fxa/milestones) and break down the task into bugs associated with that milestone.
 There's also an ongoing ["quality" milestone](https://waffle.io/mozilla/fxa?milestone=FxA-0:%20quality)